5 incredible days at the 6th International Marine Debris Symposium

 Last week 11th Hour Racing’s Program Manager Michelle Carnevale, attended the 6th International Marine Debris Symposium in San Diego.
 The conference gathered over 700 people from more than 50 countries focused on tackling the issue of plastic pollution locally, regionally and globally!
 Attendees shared their latest research on the sources, fate, and impacts of plastic in our oceans.
 Additionally, many presenters shared exciting solutions and achievements that are already creating change in communities around the world including policy changes, outreach, and education initiatives.

-Pictured above, Michelle presented on behalf of 11th Hour Racing sharing our approach to harnessing the power of sport to create positive change in the world and raising awareness to the threat marine debris poses to all of us – highlighting our partnerships with the Volvo Ocean Race and Vestas 11th Hour Racing.
+Pictured above, Michelle presented on behalf of 11th Hour Racing sharing its approach to harnessing the power of sport to create positive change in the world and raising awareness of the threat marine debris poses to all of us – highlighting its partnerships with the Volvo Ocean Race and Vestas 11th Hour Racing.

 Michelle spoke alongside Schmidt Marine Technology Partners grantees Ethan Edson, who talked about his microplastic sensor the Mantaray, and Rachael Miller from Rozalia Project who presented on the Cora Ball, a laundry ball microfiber-catching device that she invented.
 Rachel also shared a new initiative the Rozalia Project is working on, developing a sustainable fishing buoy.

 We were also proud to be joined by some 11th Hour Racing grantees including:

 Pictured above, Clean Ocean Access shared its work implementing Trash Skimmers in Rhode Island and gave tours of one of the first trash skimmers ever to be installed in San Diego that was inspired by their work.